Flexiana/framework/doc/tutorials.md

 ## View

-A view is a function to prepare the response final response into the state based on whatever happened before.
+A view is a function to prepare the final response and saving it into the state based on whatever happened before.

 ```clojure
 (defn success